tdwg/website/conferences/2024/biss-editing/index.md

 ### Editorial review process

 Please begin the editorial review process as soon as an abstract is submitted for review.
 You should receive an email from awt@pensoft.net when an abstract has been assigned to you for review.
-Alternatively, the [Collection editor tab in your ARPHA dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=23) will show abstracts ready to be reviewed (they will be marked "in pre-submission review").
+Alternatively, the [Collection editor tab in your ARPHA dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=23) (when logged in) will show abstracts ready to be reviewed (they will be marked "in pre-submission review").

 Abstracts need to be reviewed and flagged both for Language and for Content before authors are notified by the volume editors about revisions and clarifications needed/requested by the reviewers.
 An exception may be made if the language review shows the need for extensive revisions and is a barrier to assessing content (contact the [editor@tdwg.org](mailto:editor@tdwg.org) if you are in this situation).